EnterpriseDB/edb-k8s-doc/Images/PostgreSQL v12.md

 | USE_CONFIGMAP           | false                      | Indicates whether custom postgresql.conf settings should be used.
 Applicable values are true or false.
 To provide custom postgresql.conf settings, you have to create a docker volume and include the settings in the file named custom_postgresql.conf; the docker volume has to be mounted at the path /config during deployment |
 | CHARSET              | UTF8                       | Character set             |

+## Using postgres

+Examples of how to connect to the postgres database server running inside the container and run queries are available [here](using_postgres.md)

 # Logging